AI4SIM/model-collection/README.md

 ## Contribute

 Contribution to existing models or proposition of new projects are welcome.
-Please, develop in your own branch, following the below recommendations, and open a pull request to merge your branch on the **main** one.
+Please, develop in your own branch, following the recommendations below, and open a pull request to merge your branch to the **main** one.

 ### The *Nox* tool

 The development mode for all model projects is based on a tool, called *[Nox](https://nox.thea.codes/en/stable/)*.

-*Nox* is a python build tool, that allows to define targets (in a similar way that Make does), to simplify command execution in development and CI/CD pipelines.
+*Nox* is a python build tool, that allows defining targets (in a similar way that Make does), simplifying command execution in development and CI/CD pipelines.
 By default, each *Nox* session (equivalent to a make target) is executed in a specific virtualenv that ensure code partitioning and experiments reproducibility.

 #### Installation